justinjaeger/AwardsPredictionApp/README.md

 * info.plist CFBundleShortVersionString
 * project.pbxproj - MARKETING_VERSION, CURRENT_PROJECT_VERSION
 * `package.json.version` (for ability to version check / force updates)
-* Update `appinfo` collection in mongodb to be in sync with the info.plist version
+* IF WANT TO FORCE UPDATE: Update `appinfo` collection in mongodb to be in sync with the info.plist version
 ### Open app in XCode
 * `xed ios`
 #### Sign into correct account under Signing & Capabilities